 1. The Earliest Usage of Natural Diamonds: Polishing Axes

-You may ask people what do they think about first when they hear the word “diamond“.
+You may ask people what they think about first when they hear the word “diamond“.
 I bet 99% of people will reply to the first thing they think about is a diamond ring.

 However, the first use of diamonds by humans we see among the Ancient Chinese people, who used the natural diamonds to polish ceremonial burial axes.
 That happened during the Stone age or almost over 4,500 years ago.
-The truth is most industries use natural diamonds until today.
+The truth is most industries use natural diamonds today.

 The axes, which were made from corundum (or ruby in its red form and sapphire in other colors), were polished to a mirror finish.
 Natural Corundum is the second hardest occurring substance on the Earth and close examination of these axes by physicists revealed that they could have been made only with earth-mined diamond abrasives.
-This is quite appropriate, since today, 85% of mined diamonds (about 120 million Carats) used for the industrial purposes of cutting, drilling, grinding, and polishing of various metals and parts.
+This is quite appropriate, since today, 85% of mined diamonds (about 120 million Carats) are used for the industrial purposes of cutting, drilling, grinding, and polishing various metals and parts.

 2. Diamonds Are Not The Hardest Substance on Earth

 We all might have been told that the natural diamond is the hardest substance on Earth, but it is practically a mantra for diamond jewelers trying to sell you with its physical properties if you’re not impressed by its beauty.
 Too bad it’s not true: while Natural Diamonds are the hardest mineral substance available, it is not the only hardest substance known to man.
 In 2005, physicists Natalia Dubrovinskaia and colleagues compressed carbon fullerene molecules and heated them at the same time to create a series of interconnected rods called Aggregated new Diamond Nanorods (ADNRs or “hyper diamond”).
 It’s about 11% harder than a natural diamond.
 (Photo: ESRF).
-Today, some modern scientists and researchers claim, the hardest synthesized materials on Earth are Q-Carbon and Boron Carbide (B4C), the hardest natural metal – Tungsten.
+Today, some modern scientists and researchers claim, that the hardest synthesized materials on Earth are Q-Carbon and Boron Carbide (B4C), and the hardest natural metal – Tungsten.

 3. De Beers: The Diamond Cartel

-We really can’t talk about diamonds without talking about the De Beers, the visionary company that single-handedly made the diamond industry reach what it is today.
+We really can’t talk about diamonds without talking about De Beers, the visionary company that single-handedly made the diamond industry reach what it is today.
 De Beers was founded by Sir Cecil Rhodes, who also founded the old state of Rhodesia which later became the country Zambia and Zimbabwe.
-The Rhodes Scholarship is also named after Cecil Rhodes and fully funded by his estate.
+The Rhodes Scholarship is also named after Cecil Rhodes and is fully funded by his estate.
 Cecil Rhodes started by renting water pumps to miners during a Diamond Rush in early 1867 at Kimberley, South Africa.

-He then expanded into mines and after twenty years later became the full-fledged sole owner of all diamond mining operations in the country.
-Cecil Rhodes built De Beers into the first diamond cartel (yes, they prefer “single-channel marketing” and since they are the only one company at that time, they’re technically a monopoly).
-De Beers mines diamonds worldwide especially in Africa, then handled their sales and distribution of mined diamonds through various entities (in London, they were known as the innocuously named Diamond Trading Company (DTC); in Israel, they were simply called “the syndicate”; in Belgium, they were called the Central Selling Organization (CSO).
+He then expanded into mines and twenty years later became the full-fledged sole owner of all diamond mining operations in the country.
+Cecil Rhodes built De Beers into the first diamond cartel (yes, they prefer “single-channel marketing” and since they are the only company at that time, they’re technically a monopoly).
+De Beers mines diamonds worldwide especially in Africa then handled their sales and distribution of mined diamonds through various entities (in London, they were known as the innocuously named Diamond Trading Company (DTC); in Israel, they were simply called “the syndicate”; in Belgium, they were called the Central Selling Organization (CSO).

-If anyone wants to buy natural diamonds for sale from De Beers, they have to play by De Beers rules: Natural diamond is sold in events known as “sights” and there are such 10 sights held each year, and to buy, you have to become a sight holder (these are usually diamond dealers whose business is to have the stones cut and polished and then resell to the diamond clearing centers of Antwerp, New York, and Tel Aviv).
+If anyone wants to buy natural diamonds for sale from De Beers, they have to play by De Beers rules: Natural diamond is sold in events known as “sights” and there are 10 sights held each year, and to buy, you have to become a sight holder (these are usually diamond dealers whose business is to have the stones cut and polished and then resell to the diamond clearing centers of Antwerp, New York, and Tel Aviv).
 You need to follow complete sets of rules, along with regular and fixed turnovers in order to become approved as the sight holder states.

 Today, its monopoly on natural diamonds has been challenged significantly with the rise of Alrosa and Rio Tinto and some small mining companies.
 Estimated that the cartel now controls about 40 to 45% of the world’s diamond trade.